gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 ### __with GitHub__

-Use your Github account to sign up for GOSH.
+Use your GitHub account to sign up for GOSH.

-To do this,enter your username or email address and password and click **Sign in** button:
+To do this, enter your username or e-mail address and password and click **Sign in** button:

 ![](../../images/gosh_web_Authorize_Gosh_02.jpg)